Brief summary of the amendment of the Law on Misdemeanours

 Homelessness can be criminalised in Hungary since 2011.
 As these provisions were included in the Fundamental Law in 2013, since then the Constitutional Court cannot examine the constitutionality of the laws punishing homelessness.

 First the Fundamental Law, then the Law on Misdemeanours were amended by the parliament in June 2018.
-The amendments will take effect on 15 October.
+The amendments take effect on 15 October.

 The most significant changes introduced by the amendments: